junxit/us-congress-code/title-15/chapter-14a/sec-657r.md

     - **(A)** will assist proteges to compete for Federal prime contracts and subcontracts; and
     - **(B)** complies with the regulations issued under paragraph (3).
   - **(3)** *Regulations* Not later than 270 days after January 2, 2013, the Administrator shall issue, subject to notice and comment, regulations with respect to mentor-protege programs, which shall ensure that such programs improve the ability of proteges to compete for Federal prime contracts and subcontracts and which shall address, at a minimum, the following:
-    - **(A)** Eligibility criteria for program participants, including any restrictions on the number of mentor-protege relationships permitted for each participant.
+    - **(A)** Eligibility criteria for program participants, including any restrictions on the number of mentor-protege relationships permitted for each participant, except that such restrictions shall not apply to up to 2 mentor-protege relationships if such relationships are between a covered protege and covered mentor.
     - **(B)** The types of developmental assistance to be provided by mentors, including how the assistance provided shall improve the competitive viability of the proteges.
     - **(C)** Whether any developmental assistance provided by a mentor may affect the status of a program participant as a small business concern due to affiliation.
     - **(D)** The length of mentor-protege relationships.